fgrust/musement-php/README.md

 An array of weather objects
 - success<br>
-Returns 200 status code with message 'Get next %%days%% weather forecast'.
+Returns 200 status code with message "Get next %%days%% weather forecast".
 - error<br>
-    - Input validation faliure: Returns 400 status code with message 'days should be an integer in range 1 to 10'.
+    - Input validation faliure: Returns 400 status code with message "days should be an integer in range 1 to 10".
-    - Server internal error: Returns 500 status code with message 'Cannot find the city for id %%id%%'.
+    - Server internal error: Returns 500 status code with message "Cannot find the city for id %%id%%".